 Image: Page Experience SEO signals (source: Google Search Central)

-Will the Core Web Vitals change in the future?
+Will the Core Web Vitals continue to change in the future?

 No doubt.
 The current UX signals are not set in stone and will certainly be expanded in the future.